Car Allowance vs. Mileage Reimbursement Explained | Which Method Is Right for Your Business?

 Mileage Reimbursement vs. Car Allowance: What Do They Mean?

-Cents-Per-Mile Explained
+Cents-Per-Mile Mileage Reimbursement Explained

 Cents-per-mile mileage reimbursement is the simplest – and thus more common – method of mileage reimbursement.
 Employees who use their personal vehicles for work are reimbursed a certain amount of money for each mile driven.